Manikanta954/book-review-system/README.markdown

 ### 4. Configure Environment Variables

-Create a `.env` file in the root directory with the following:
+This is `.env` file in the root directory with the following:

 ```plaintext
 PORT=5000